A New Ricky in Their Midst ~ A Short Story by Allen Kopp

 “Freddy, for once in your life do something to help somebody else without calculating what you can get out of it,” Ethel said.

 “Well, it was just a thought,” he said.
 “You can’t blame me for trying.”

 “So, you’ll help me, then?”
 Lucy asked.

 “Looks like I don’t have much choice.”

-In the middle of the night, when they thought everybody in the building would be asleep, the three of them loaded Ricky’s stiff body into a large trashcan on wheels and took it down to the basement on the elevator, meeting no one.
-They lifted the body into the furnace without any trouble and watched as the flames consumed it.
+In the middle of the night, with everybody in the building asleep, the three of them loaded Ricky’s stiff body into a large trashcan on wheels and took it down to the basement on the elevator.
+Fred wheeled the trashcan up to the door of the furnace; he and Ethel hefted Ricky’s body out of the can and into the furnace while Lucy stood by and chewed her nails.

 “How long do you think it’ll take to burn the bones and teeth and everything?”
 Lucy asked.

-Lucy called the police and told them Ricky had disappeared, apparently run off.
+Lucy called the police at the appropriate time and told them Ricky had disappeared, apparently run off.
 He had been despondent lately over money, she said, had even mentioned suicide, and there was another woman involved.
 The next day, all the newspapers ran the story: Bug-Eyed Cuban Bandleader Disappears—Foul Play Not Ruled Out.